 This means native apps can be up and running within minutes, rather than days or weeks; allowing business users to focus on driving value from the app rather than worrying about technical installation details.

-Running exclusively on Salesforce, native apps like SuMo ensure the highest levels of security, performance and ease-of-use.
+Running exclusively on Salesforce, native apps like CloudApps ensure the highest levels of security, performance and ease-of-use.